utdata/rwd-mastery-assignments/README.md

 ## Basic Data Journalism Functions

 There are a certain set of data functions that are common concepts no matter what tool or data science language you use.
 The tool or language may call them different things, but the concepts are the same.
-These short videos explain those concepts.
+These short videos (none longer than 3.5 minutes) explain those concepts.

 - [Select](https://drive.google.com/file/d/1_g0FIJTy_wGZPNYzmolCgLi9G65k9dp0/view?usp=sharing)
 - [Filter](https://drive.google.com/file/d/1_g0FIJTy_wGZPNYzmolCgLi9G65k9dp0/view?usp=sharing)